siberianfox/g2wiki/g2-in-Studio6.md

 ..\variants
 </pre>

 * Edit the sam.h file.
 The above almost worked w/o modifications.
 Looks like the adc.h file has no definitions for the SAM3X family, of which the SAM3X8E on the Due is a member.
 If you redefine the SAM3XA_SERIES to contain the SAM3X8E (sam.h, line 88) then it compiles.
 Otherwise, it errs out in the first use of adc.h.
 I think in the Arduino IDE this is injected at compile time.
+Code is below, or get the file [here](https://github.com/synthetos/g2/blob/master/Extras/sam.h)
 <pre>
 /* Entire SAM3XA series
    Changed this define to fix compilation problems